OwlAtom/OwlAtom/README.md

 ![Profile views](https://gpvc.arturio.dev/Owlatom)
 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=Owlatom&show_icons=true)

-- 🔭 I’m currently building a webshop with [shopify](https://www.shopify.com/) and [Vue store front](https://github.com/vuestorefront/vue-storefront).
+- 🔭 I’m currently building a webshop with [shopify](https://www.shopify.com/) and their templating language Liquid.
 - 🌱 I’m learning more and more about the wonders of Vue.js
 - 💬 Ask me about 3D models
 - 😄 Pronouns: he/him